storacha/piri/docs/guides/piri-server.md

 - `--public-url`: The public HTTPS address for your Piri node (use the domain from the [TLS setup](../setup/tls-termination.md), like `https://piri.example.com`)

 **Expected Output:**

+💡Note: Step 3 `Setting up proof set` can take up to 5 minuets to complete.

 ```bash
 🚀 Initializing your Piri node in the Storacha network...